adityagilra/BeliefStateRL/README.md

 `plot_exp_sim_data.py`
 after editing the filename of the simulation data in __main__ in this script.

+## Experimental task as OpenAI Gym environment:
-## The hierarchical task used in the the experiments to train the mice is transcribed as an OpenAI Gym environment in the directory `gym_tasks/envs/`.
+The hierarchical task used in the the experiments to train the mice is transcribed as an OpenAI Gym environment in the directory `gym_tasks/envs/`.
  See `BeliefStateRLSimulate.py` on how to import and `BeliefStateRL.py` on how to use the environment.

 ## To fit the experimental data:
 `python fit.py`

 Set the type of agent, number of parameters to fit, etc. in `fit.py`.
 What these parameters do can be seen as comments in BeliefHistoryTabularRLSimulate.py, more formally in Methods sections of the paper -- the definitive version is as coded into the agent in BeliefHistoryTabularRL.py.
 Here too, you need to select `new_data=0`/`1`/`2` and also whether `ACC_off=True`/`False` as above.

 For model selection i.e. comparing basic vs belief models: Set `k_validation=5` to do 5-fold cross validation -- fitting parameters on 4/5th of the data and testing on 1/5th of the data using the specified model/agent (uses 5 seeds and if `new_data==2` then first 2 seeds are run on new task and rest 3 on older task).
 For obtaining fitted parameters for the best fit on the full dataset: Set `k_validation=1` to fit on the full data averaging RMSE of the agent across 5 seeds.